ExtendRealityLtd/Malimbe/README.md

         <NamespaceFilter>^VRTK</NamespaceFilter>
       </Malimbe.XmlDocumentationToFieldTooltip>
     ```
-    The attribute needs to have a constructor takes a `string` parameter and nothing else.
+    The attribute needs to have a constructor that takes a `string` parameter and nothing else.
 Note that the attribute name has to be the full type name, i.e. prefixed by the namespace.
   * In case the attribute already exists on the field it will be replaced.
 * `UnityPackaging`: Outputs a ready-to-use folder with the appropriate hierarchy to copy into a Unity project's Asset folder.
 The output includes both the Unity integration libraries as well as all weavers listed above.